superslyedits-tech/chrysalis/README.md

 # Chrysalis Vault — Zero Matrix Lab v0.5.17

-A GitHub-Pages-compatible repo build for the zero-state 4D matrix simulator.

-This is the repo version of the smooth standalone HTML prototype, refactored so we can optimize and scale it without turning the simulator into a UI toy.
+This is the repo version of the smooth standalone HTML prototype.

 ## Run